 How to setup an email signature in Airmail 3

-Install your HTML email signature in no time, following our easy instruction guide for installing your email signature in Airmail 3.
+Install your HTML email signature in no time!
+Use our signature installer or follow our step-by-step guides to install your email signature in Airmail.

 Before you start